troysalt/troysalt.github.io/_posts/2019-12-19-QGIS-ChromeOS.md

     sudo apt update
     sudo apt upgrade

 If you get the following error, there is a mistake in your Apt source list.
+Double-check that you entered everything correctly.

     E: Malformed entry 5 in list file /etc/apt/sources.list (Component)
     E: The list of sources could not be read.